Abir835/Abir835/README.md

 ## I'm a Programmer, Developer, and Learner!!

-- 🌱 I’m Developing and learning  Python, Java, Spring Boot, Django,Odoo, JavaScript and React
+- 🌱 I’m Developing and learning Go, Python, Java, Spring Boot, Django,Odoo, JavaScript and React
-- 🌱 I’m currently developing a software using Odoo, Django and JavaScript
+- 🌱 I’m currently developing a software using Go
 - 🔭 studied at Computer Science and Engineering at International University of Business Agriculture and Technology.
 - 👯 I’m Learning Python, do programming with python and Works with different Machine Learning Algorithm
 - 🥅 2023 Goals: Specialization in Odoo, Django, Docker,JavaScript, React, Problem Solver.